May 8, 2026

 No problem!
 A link to the session recording and a PDF of the presentation will be emailed to all approved side event contacts.
 We strongly encourage side event organizers to review these materials.

-Travel Scholarships are open to individuals who meet one or more of the following criteria: Students from low-, middle-, or high-income countries, unsponsored practitioners from low- and middle-income countries, and independent consultants from low- and middle-income countries.
-Applicants are encouraged to explore additional funding opportunities to support travel expenses, as Travel Scholarships do not typically cover full costs.
+Applicants are encouraged to explore additional funding opportunities to support travel expenses, as grants do not typically cover full costs.
 Students are also advised to check with their academic institutions for other available scholarships or awards.